 During the Smart Cities Day, a pre-summit workshop, the idea of one water management was emphasized.
 Panelists stressed the importance of interconnected systems, especially in relation to water.
 The one water management movement involves operating water management systems in a conjunctive and integrative manner.
 It recognizes the interdependence of our water supply reservoirs and the importance of utilizing smart systems to track the movement of water.

 Not far from UNC Chapel Hill, the City of Charlotte, NC is making big changes to incorporate the one water management system.
 In order to reduce water consumption and more effectively manage water availability, the initiative called Envision Charlotte was born.
-This initiative does not solely focus on water consumption, but nonetheless Charlotte has committed itself to addressing the issue of sustainable management of its liquid resources.
+This initiative does not solely focus on water consumption, but nonetheless, Charlotte has committed itself to address the issue of sustainable management of its liquid resources.

 The master plan created by Catawba-Wateree Water Management Group in 2014 incorporates several baseline scenarios and other scenarios that improve upon existing water management strategies.
 By measuring population growth and climate change, along with integrating current water supply infrastructure and past drought data, the plan concluded that the City of Charlotte is predicted to reach unsustainable water use by 2060.
 Measured in water supply capacity, water consumption levels would reach an unsafe level causing overall system failure in fewer than 50 years.